Capturing operational risk impacts of coronavirus

 How should the financial services industry capture operational risk losses from coronavirus?

-We've just updated our initial draft guidance on how to capture the operational risk impacts of coronavirus (Covid-19) following further discussions with our members.
-The new version includes advice specific to insurance members and guidance on treating costs associated with the transition to a new operating environment.
+We've updated our draft guidance on how to capture the operational risk impacts of coronavirus (Covid-19) following further discussions with our members.
+The new version includes advice specific to insurance members and advice on how to use the ORX Reference Taxonomy to classify coronavirus-related events.
 Read on for more information and the updates.

 Initial guidance from ORX